By: Brittany Racca

 6) Favorite part of the festival?

 The music and the Blessing of the Fleet.
-The whole mass is really nice and then seeing the boats sail down the canal makes you reflect on how this has happened for 70 years.
+The whole mass is really nice and then seeing the boats sail down the canal makes you reflect on how this has happened for more than 70 years.
 People have stood where I've stood and seen this event for 70 years.
 It's incredible and really moving.
 And, when the music starts, people just give in to the fun and culture of our area and sweat and dance their troubles away.
 Plus, the kids love the fair!

 7) Why should you attend?

 The Delcambre Shrimp Festival is one of the only festivals we know of in Louisiana that is completely member led and organized down to the smallest detail.
 Because of that, the people working the festival take pride in doing a great job and making sure attendees have a true South Louisiana good time every day of the event.
 The only outside vendor is the fair, but every dish is local.